 Full payments can be made in the Business Office or we also offer full payment and various payment plan options online through myLC campus with a third-party company.
 These payment plans do not cover the cost of books.
-Payment plans are available during all registration periods.
+Payment plans are available during most registration periods.
 A student must set up a payment plan through myLC campus prior to the payment deadline.

-The third-party company will charge a \$25.00 payment plan enrollment fee per semester or a \$2.00 fee for each full payment.
+A \$25.00 payment plan enrollment fee is charged per semester.
+There is no fee for full payments.
 Failure to make all payments on the payment plan may result in denial of credit for the work done that semester.
 Any classes added or dropped after the initial payment plan is set up will be added to or deleted from the payment plan automatically and the monthly payment amounts will be increased or decreased accordingly.